Lexogen-Tools/SIRVsuite/README.md

 source sirvsuite/bin/activate
 ```

-Once the sirvsuite env was created and activated, run following commands to prepare the virtual env for installation:
+Once the sirvsuite env has been created and activated, run the following commands to prepare the virtual env for installation:

 ```
 pip3 install --upgrade pip
 pip3 install numpy==1.19.2
 ```

-From there, you can install SIRVsuite via:
+Now, you can install SIRVsuite via:

 ```
 pip3 install SIRVsuite